 - 1. Students will work in pairs to code data from a specific international environmental agreement. - 2.
 Each student will work as part of a group to give one (1) presentation on an environmental topic that the group selects. - 3.
-Each group will also participate in a debate; an issue related to the group's environmental topic will be given, and the group will then be divided, one half arguing the "pro" position, and one half arguing the "con" position. - 4.
-Note that the grades for the debate will be peer graded.
+Each group will also participate in a debate; an issue related to the group's environmental topic will be given by me, and the group will then be divided one half arguing the "pro" position, and one half arguing the "con" position. - 4.
+Note that the grades for the presentation and the debate will be peer graded.